pbrinkmeier/kit-lecture-notes/betriebssysteme/12-page-faults.md

 ![](img/10-paging.png)

-A so called **present bit** in the page table indicates whether a virtual **page** is currently mapped to physical memory, which the MMU automaticly translates (if valid).
+A so-called **present bit** in the page table indicates whether a virtual **page** is currently mapped to physical memory, which the MMU automaticly translates (if valid).
 If a virtual address is used and currently _not_ mapped to physical memory, the MMU calls the OS to bring in the data.
 This is called a **page fault**.

 ## Page Fault Handling